 Finally, another factor that should be taken into consideration is how much taxes electricity consumers get to pay.
 The taxes that are paid by residential customers comprise of Value Added Tax, PSO, as well as, the carbon tax.
 The rationale behind the imposition of PSO is to serve as support for the renewable generation plants in Ireland, including gas plants.
 This will help to enhance energy supply security by promoting renewable energy generation, as well as, indigenous fuel usage.

-Get In Control of Your Electricity & Gas Today With PrepayPower
+Get in Control of your Electricity & Gas now with PrepayPower

 If you switch to PrepayPower today, you can get in control of your electricity & gas.
 PrepayPower is currently the largest dedicated PAYG provider of electricity & gas.
 As the first provider of integrated services in Ireland, PrepayPower is a leading expert.